Best Daily Fantasy Football Plays for Cash Games – 2020 Pro Bowl

 QBs with More than 1 TD – 1.75

-Honestly, if you want to take a shot at one of these guys as your Captain/MVP, go for it.
-Just know that it’s pricy and you might not get much of a return on investment.
+Honestly, if you want to take a shot at any of these guys as your Captain/MVP, go for it.
+Just know that it’s pricey and you might not get much of a return on investment.

 Honestly, there’s no reason to go further here.
 As you can see, RBs rarely if ever get rushing TDs in the Pro Bowl.
-And only one RB a game gets a receiving TD.
+And, at most, only one RB a game gets a receiving TD.
 There are a total of 6 RBs in the game.
 Care to gamble?
 I generally wouldn’t, not with these odds.